ljwagerfield/reverse-turing-machine/README.md

 Algorithm for running Turing Machines in reverse (to generate inputs rather than interpret them).

 Traditionally, Turing Machines are run forwards: you start at an initial state (e.g. `start`) with a full tape.
-The tape is then consumed until a final state is reached (e.g. `valid`/`invalid`), at which point execution stops, and you have your result.
+The tape is then consumed until a final state is reached (e.g. `valid`/`invalid`), at which point you have your result.

-Running in reverse means the exact opposite: you start at a final state (e.g. `valid`) with an empty tape.
+Running in reverse means the opposite: you start at a final state (e.g. `valid`) with an empty tape.
 The tape is then populated until an initial state is reached (e.g. `start`), at which point execution stops, and you have your input.

 **Why do this?** To automatically derive input generators from predicates (has applications in testing frameworks).